IslandViewPTA/islandview-pta-site/content/news/color-run-fundraiser-prizes.md

 ![](/uploads/Web-Prizes-ClassParticipation_5.jpg)

+Check our leaderboard to see how your classroom is doing!
 We're so excited for this wonderfully messy fundraiser and we look forward to running with you on May 18th!